The Hunley Herald

 Warren Buffett famously said, “when the tide goes out, you see who’s been swimming naked.”
 In this case, the tide is the hot demand for new homes, construction, and renovation.
 The extreme supply chain pressures have meant that the customers had little buying power or choice.
 The tide has been very, very high, covering up all sorts of sins in customer service.

 When that worm turns, customers will once again have competitive choice and pricing power.
-And they’re going to remember who treated them best, who was straight with them, communicated well, and met their commitments.
+And they’ll remember who treated them best, who was straight with them, communicated well, and met their commitments.

 Here the key phrase is Being Easy to Do Business With.
 And most of our clients would say that they’re mediocre at best in this area.
 In our opinion, this represents perhaps the best opportunity for companies in this sector to get ahead of the curve.